 It takes about 30 minutes to dry and I always do it in a well-ventilated area.
 The alcohol smell does not stick around once the couch is dried.
 As far as leather couches go I’ve never had one so I was hoping someone would give suggestions and I will add them in. 🙂

 So it seems that the Magic Eraser and water and vinegar are the clear winners in de-drooling the home.
 This is coming from the experts who have been dealing with dried drool for years and if you have any other tips feel free to add in your de-drooling home tips below!

 *A few areas of note on the Magic Eraser- The Magic Eraser doesn’t need harsh chemicals, it’s water-activated.
 Magic erasers contain melamine foam which s an effective abrasive cleaner that works kind of like fine sandpaper.
-In my experience it seems to work best on walls that have a semi-gloss paint and has been known to removed the gloss on high gloss painted surfaces so it might be best to test a small area before you go all out.
+In my experience, it seems to work best on walls that have a semi-gloss paint and has been known to remove the gloss on high gloss painted surfaces so it might be best to test a small area before you go all out.
 The foam wears away, rather like a pencil eraser, leaving behind a slight residue which can be rinsed off.
-There’s different varieties of the Magic Eraser and some contain added cleaning ingredients.
+There are different varieties of the Magic Eraser and some contain added cleaning ingredients.
 I like the original.